SerenityOS/serenity/Base/usr/share/man/man7/Audio-subsystem.md

 ## Name

-Overview of the SerenityOS audio subsystem, including a brief description of [`/dev/audio`](help://man/4/audio), the AudioServer and their interfaces.
+Overview of the SilkOS audio subsystem, including a brief description of [`/dev/audio`](help://man/4/audio), the AudioServer and their interfaces.

 ## Description

 (Note that familiarity with the basics of digitized audio, pulse code modulation (PCM), sample rate and bit depth is assumed.)

-SerenityOS structures audio into three groups of responsibilities: The Kernel audio subsystem, including drivers that talk to hardware and expose (among others) the `/dev/audio` devices; the AudioServer that is responsible for talking to userland audio clients, mixing and processing audio, and controlling the hardware via the Kernel interfaces; the audio libraries LibAudio and LibDSP that facilitate easier handling of audio data for userland applications.
+SilkOS structures audio into three groups of responsibilities: The Kernel audio subsystem, including drivers that talk to hardware and expose (among others) the `/dev/audio` devices; the AudioServer that is responsible for talking to userland audio clients, mixing and processing audio, and controlling the hardware via the Kernel interfaces; the audio libraries LibAudio and LibDSP that facilitate easier handling of audio data for userland applications.

 ### Sample formats

-There are two primary sample formats used in SerenityOS.
+There are two primary sample formats used in SilkOS.
 The `Sample` class in LibAudio provides the userland sample format.
 It contains 32-bit floating-point samples in multiple channels (currently 2; Stereo), which accurately represent mathematical audio signals between -1 and 1.
 The kernel audio interfaces use other audio formats described in [audio(4)](help://man/4/audio) which userland need not worry about.

 ### AudioServer